-- · GEHC diagnostic imaging capital equipment.

-- · GEHC service agreements.

-- · GEHC and third party financial services.
+- GEHC diagnostic imaging capital equipment. - GEHC service agreements for the above equipment. - GEHC and third party financial services for the above equipment.

-VasoHealthcare has built a team of approximately 80 highly experienced sales professionals who utilize highly focused sales management and analytic tools to manage the complete sales process and to increase market penetration.
+VasoHealthcare has built a team of over 80 highly experienced sales professionals who utilize highly focused sales management and analytic tools to manage the complete sales process and to increase market penetration.